Aunsiels/Mesh_Bee/doc/documentation.md

 * The **MeshBee network** with sensors
 * An **interface** between MeshBee and a server
-* A **server** which collects information and display it for the user
+* A **HTTP server** which collects information and display it for the user

+I chose this architecture for several reeason.
+The final goal will be to visualize in some way data I measure.
+So, I need a screen somewhere.
+What would be nice would be that any device can print those data, and so a webpage is the most practical way.
+So, if a user is close enough of the Raspberry Pi, he could connect directly with his smartphone with Wifi (which is on all smartphone) or if the Raspberry Pi is connected to the internet, he can access it from everywhere.

-In my implementation, both the interface and the server are on the **Raspberry Pi** (3) which creates a WiFi network.
+In my implementation, both the interface and the server are on  a **Raspberry Pi** (3) which creates a WiFi network.
 So, people can connect to it and visualize data.

 For the Zigbee architecture, I use the **mesh architecture**.
 There are three kinds of nodes :

-* **A _unique_ coordinator** : it is in charge of organizing the network and is directly linked to the Raspberry Pi.
+* **A *unique* coordinator** : it is in charge of organizing the network and is directly linked to the Raspberry Pi.
 * **Router** : it is able to propagate the network and is an access point to the network.
 * **End-node** : it can only connect to the network.

 ![zigbee_network](https://raw.githubusercontent.com/Aunsiels/Mesh_Bee/master/doc/meshbee_network_architecture.jpg)

-For the interface between the Zigbee world and the server, we use a serial communication.
+For the interface between the Zigbee world and the server, I use a serial communication.
 The data are then read by a **python script** which transform them into **http request** for the server.
 Then, the server organizes everything and is ready to display in real-time information from sensors.

 ![global_architecture](https://raw.githubusercontent.com/Aunsiels/Mesh_Bee/master/doc/global_network.jpg)

 ## The Embedded Software

-The embedded software on the MeshBee have read data from a sensor and send information through the network to the main node, the coordinator.
-Let's see how it is done.
+The embedded software on the MeshBee have to read data from a sensor and send information through the network to the main node, the coordinator.

 ### The MeshBee Framework